Plantur 39 Review: Can Caffeine Regrow Hair?

 Plantur 39 is a hair care brand formulated for women over 40 with thinning hair.
 The brand claims that their products are “specifically formulated” for women losing hair due to menopause, and that decreasing estrogen levels can have negative effects on hair.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in two of Plantur 39’s most popular products (Phyto-Caffeine Shampoo and Phyto-Caffeine Scalp Tonic) based on medical studies to give our take on whether or not they’re likely to be effective.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of Plantur 39’s most popular products (Phyto-Caffeine Shampoo and Phyto-Caffeine Scalp Tonic) to give our take on whether or not they’re effectively formulated.

 Plantur 39 shampoo ingredients